jenkinsci/devops-portal-plugin/README.md

 **Note**: you can filter environment categories to display on the dashboard using `Edit View`.
 Regular expressions are supported.

-Once the dashboard is created, you can feed it using a **reporter**.
+Once the dashboard is created, you can feed it using an **Operation Reporter**.

 #### Report a run operation using the Jenkins interfaces (GUI)